jiggoha/shifts_scheduler/README.md

 ```

 ## Future Steps
-With more time, there are a couple of additional heuristics/rule-based decisions that we would like to have implemented.
+For future improvements, here are a couple of additional heuristics/rule-based decisions:

 1. Prefer not to assign students multiple non-continuous shifts within the same five hours whenever possible.
 2. If the time slot to be assigned must break up another student's request to two (since the second student cannot work during the hours that will be assigned to the most inflexible student), then choose the time slot such that it breaks up the other student's slot most unevenly.